31 Must-Have Mock Cherry Trees You’ll Love

 “Spring 2020” by Arlington National Cemetery is marked with Public Domain Mark 1.0.

 During the part of the year in which every other tree is losing every single leaf, this ornamental cherry tree is in full bloom.
-The tree blooms twice every year, once in fall and then again in early spring.

 5. North Japanese Hill Cherry Tree or Sargent Cherry